Nikhil22/self-driving-car-collision-courses/README.md

 ## Safe
 ![demo](images/safe.gif)

+## Diagonal
-The key?
+### The key?
 Cars that are on a collision course are on the same diagonal!

-## Diagonal
-## Collision
 ![demo](images/diagonal.png)

 ## Usage